CodeT33/ModularPhysicsEngine/DPL_Documentation.md

 | Ideal Gas Law        | `IdealGasLaw`    | $pressure \cdot volume = amount\_of\_substance \cdot gas\_constant \cdot temperature$ |
 | Frequency-Wavelength | `FreqWaveRel`    | $wavelength = speed\_of\_light/frequency$                                             |

-Note that if you want to input units you use the description of the Formula.
-E.g. to use `OhmsLaw` inputs of `current`, `voltage` or `resistance` are possible.
+_Note that if you want to input units you use the description of the Formula.
+E.g. to use `OhmsLaw` inputs of `current`, `voltage` or `resistance` are possible._

 ## Round Decimals

 ---

 In physics outputs ofter have a lot of decimals.
-With the PM `Round` you can reduce them to $n$ decimals after the comma.
+With the module `Round` you can reduce them to $n$ decimals after the comma.
 The `Round` Module accepts two values:

 1. `value`: this is the value or variable you want to reduce